This image is the cover for the book Who Do You Want to Be When You Grow Old?

 Who Do You Want to Be When You Grow Old?

-Everyone is getting old; not everyone is growing old.
-But the path of purposeful aging is accessible to all—and it's fundamental to health, happiness, and longevity.
+This is a book about how to grow old—with the emphasis on “grow.”
+The path of purposeful aging is accessible to all—and it’s fundamental to health, happiness, and longevity.

 Richard J. Leider, Richard J Leider, David A Shapiro